Freeway Complex Fire: Effects

 As the fire spread, it forced the closure of the Riverside Freeway (SR 91), the Chino Valley Freeway (SR 71), the 241 Transportation Corridor and the Orange Freeway (SR 57) in northern Orange County.
-It was calculated that 30305 acre were burned during the fire, which included 90% of Chino Hills State Park.
-The calculated acreage burned would make the fire the fourth largest fire on record in Orange County History behind the 1967 Paseo Grande Fire, Steward Fire of 1958 and the Green River Fire of 1948.
+It was calculated that 30305 acre were burned during the fire, which included 90 percent of Chino Hills State Park.
+The calculated acreage burned would make the fire the fourth largest fire on record in Orange County history behind the 1967 Paseo Grande Fire, Steward Fire of 1958, and the Green River Fire of 1948.

 Causes

 The preliminary cause of the Freeway Fire was thought to be the result of a vehicle exhaust system igniting roadside vegetation.
 The fire investigation report was completed by the end of March 2009.
 According to the final cause report released by CAL FIRE on January 4, 2010, the cause of the fire was a faulty catalytic converter.

 The Landfill Fire was investigated by the Brea Police Department, along with investigators from the OCFA.
 The fire was determined to have been caused by inadequate maintenance of power lines supplying electricity to equipment in the Brea-Olinda Oil Field.
 The electrical lines were owned by the BreitBurn Management Company in Los Angeles.
 Investigators believe arcing or a discharge of electric current from the power lines caused the brush near the lines in the fields northeast of Valencia Avenue and Carbon Canyon Road to ignite.